Soft On Demand: Products

 One director has described their product this way: "SOD's porno is ridiculous.
 There's nothing really sordid about it" and "different to anything else in the porno world".
 Some of its most notable approaches have been quiz shows that tested the knowledge of AV (adult video) actresses with challenging questions, CFNM (clothed female, naked male) videos that have women studying a man's penis (the "Uniforms, Undies and All Naked School Multi-Story" series), and plots where women are put under hypnosis.
 There have also been nude sports series, the senior citizen epic "All Naked Nursing Home for the Elderly", Company Sex Parties, Summer Festivals (a festival focused on penises and not to be confused with the actual Shinto festival dealing with fertility) and Sex Camps.

 One of their releases from May 2006, 500 Person Sex (500人SEX), features 250 couples having sex (apart from each other but in the same room) in an impressive synchronized way, and thus got some raised eyebrows from occidental adult sites.
 The video received a special jury award at the 2006 AV Open.

 By 2003, SOD was releasing more than 1,000 adult video titles per year.
-SOD also works with a number of companies in other areas and has thus become a group (zaibatsu) of companies mainly in the area of producing adult videos.
+SOD also works with a number of companies in other areas and has thus become a group of companies mainly in the area of producing adult videos.
 Besides producing videos the company also produces condoms and lubricant lotions, PC games (aka hentai games), and adult anime.

 Outside of the adult area, SOD is also involved in producing softcore and genre movies, idol videos and TV programs.
 Among their mainstream movies, some have featured SOD AV actresses including the 2008 horror film Yoroi Samurai Zombie with Nana Natsume and the 2006 comedy-drama Tokyo Daigaku Monogatari, directed by Tatsuya Egawa and featuring Sasa Handa.
 A third entry was the 2014 science fiction film Danger Dolls, with SOD star Mana Sakura making an appearance.

 In 2004, the company announced plans to produce an adaptation of the Shougakukan Big Comic Original manga series Ajisai no Uta (Song of Hydrangea) as an original video animation (OVA) for a general audience.
 Volume 1 of the series was released in August 2004 and the fourth and final volume came out in December of that year.